-When Benjamin became aware of this, he let this person to borrow this rare book, and when the book was returned to the owner, Benjamin simply thanked him.
+When Benjamin became aware of this, he let this person borrow this rare book, and when the book was returned to the owner, Benjamin simply thanked him.
 As a result, they became best friends.

-As Franklin used to say: “Those for whom you’ve done good once, will be ready to respond with much more good than you offered”…
+As Franklin used to say: “Those for whom you’ve done good once will be ready to respond with much more good than you offered”…

-2. Try asking for more than you actually need to get.
+2. Try asking for more than you actually need to get

 First, you will most likely get refused.
 Do not give up, and give it some time.
-In 95% of cases, the person who are interested in you will eventually respond and offer a little less than you originally asked for, but it is guaranteed to be higher than you initially wanted to receive.
+In 95% of cases, the person who is interested in you will eventually respond and offer a little less than you originally asked for, but it is guaranteed to be higher than you initially wanted to receive.

 3. Conditioned desire to help

 Having been refused, you have created for yourself a person who will feel owing to you.
 Most likely, they will feel like helping you other times because they will have a guilty feeling of not being able to help in the first place.

 Flattering is ubiquitous.
 For starters, learn to understand that flattery should look natural, otherwise it may bring more negative outcomes than positive.

 When you want to be liked by someone, try to mimic them.
-Individuals possessing these traits are always treated by society as chameleons, when it is noticeable how they constantly change and adjust to each new individual they meet.
+Individuals possessing these traits are always treated by society as chameleons when it is noticeable how they constantly change and adjust to each new individual they meet.
 However, this skill can be a useful tool to attract the right people who are of interest to you.

 If your boss is tired, he or she can easily allow you to finish your work the next day, which you should finish on time and with quality.
 This will add more respect and praise from your boss.
 Mainly because you kept your promise and integrity.

 7. Begin by asking for small favors

-For example, at first you may be asked to take part in the movement against deforestation, which you support, then respond to more and more requests.
+For example, at first, you may be asked to take part in the movement against deforestation, which you support, then respond to more and more requests.
 It is a small favor, but you are gradually conditioned to give more.

 8. Try not to correct people if they are wrong

-Even if you are faced with a whiner, who blames his troubles on everybody but himself, do not shout it in his face.
-Try to agree with his opinion for the time-being, and then gradually try to change this viewpoint.
-Otherwise, you may face the risk of becoming his worst enemy.
+Even if you are faced with a whiner, who blames everybody but themselves for their troubles, do not shout it in their face.
+Try to agree with their opinion for the time being, and then gradually try to change this viewpoint.
+Otherwise, you may face the risk of becoming this person’s worst enemy.